Beyond Shared Vocabulary: Increasing Representational Word Similarities across Languages for Multilingual Machine Translation: Introduction

-The approaches above all point to the importance of word-level knowledge transfer for downstream systems, no matter whether this transfer is achieved through sharing, mapping, or alignment.
-To some extent, knowledge transfer in multilingual translation systems~\citep{johnson2017google} can be seen as a special case in the aforementioned bilingual setting, where model parameters and word embeddings are both shared and trained from scratch and knowledge transfer should manifest naturally.
-However, the shared vocabulary, as one of the core designs, has limitations: 1) when languages use different writing systems, few word overlaps exist and knowledge sharing suffers.
-2) even if languages use similar writing systems, shared tokens may have completely different meanings in different language, increasing ambiguity.
+All findings above point to the importance of word-level knowledge transfer for downstream systems, no matter whether this transfer is achieved through sharing, mapping, or alignment.
+To some extent, knowledge transfer in multilingual translation systems~\citep{johnson-etal-2017-googles} can be seen as a special case in the aforementioned bilingual translation setting, where model parameters and vocabulary are both shared and trained from scratch, and then knowledge transfer should emerge naturally.
+However, the shared vocabulary, as one of the core designs, has limitations: 1) When languages use different writing systems, there is little word overlap and knowledge sharing suffers.
+2) Even if languages use similar writing systems, shared tokens may have completely different meanings in different languages, increasing ambiguity.

-In this paper, we target the first issue of word-level knowledge sharing across languages and propose a graph-based message passing framework to alleviate it.
-As illustrated in Figure~\ref{fig:fig1}, due to different writing scripts, \emph{bicycle} in English and \emph{fiets} in Dutch have the same meaning but are placed differently in the embedding space, not like the shared word \emph{station}.
-When extended to multilingual scenarios, this point will get more complex.
-Our goal is to draw together embeddings of meaning-equivalent words in different languages, including languages with different writing systems, facilitating knowledge transfer for downstream systems.
-For practicality, we choose English as the pivot and encourage words in other languages to move closer to their English counterparts.
+In this paper, we target the first issue of word-level knowledge sharing across languages.
+As illustrated in Figure~\ref{fig:fig1}, due to different surface forms, \emph{bicycle} in English and \emph{fiets} in Dutch have the same meaning but are placed differently in the embedding space, unlike the shared word \emph{station}.
+Our goal is to pull together embeddings of meaning-equivalent words in different languages, including languages with different writing systems, facilitating knowledge transfer for downstream systems.
+For simplicity, we choose English as the pivot and encourage words in other languages to move closer to their English counterparts.

-To this end, we define and mine subword-level knowledge propagation paths and build them into a graph (represented as an adjacent matrix).
-Then, we leverage graph network~\citep{welling2016semi} to model information flow.
-The graph network will re-parameterize the embedding table according, which is further consumed by a standard Neural Machine Translation (NMT) system.
+To this end, we define and mine subword-level knowledge propagation paths and integrate them into a graph which is represented as an adjacency matrix.
+Then, we leverage graph networks~\citep{welling2016semi} to model information flow.
+The embeddings of meaning-equivalent words will transfer information along with the paths defined in the graph and finally converge into a re-parameterized embedding table, which is used by the MNMT model as usual.
+At a higher level, our approach establishes priors of word equivalence and then injects them into the embedding table to explicitly encourage knowledge transfer between words in the vocabulary.

-We choose multilingual translation as the test bed to investigate the impact of word-based knowledge transfer.
-Several experiments show the advantages of our approach:

-\begin{itemize} \item Our re-parameterized embedding table is more multilingual, i.e., the word-level cross-lingual semantics become better aligned across languages.
-To some extent, it shows the ability to alleviate the limitations of current shared vocabulary approaches.